-What is a Hub and Spoke Distribution Model?
+What is Hub and Spoke Model in Supply Chain?

-On the other hand, in a hub and spoke network model, distribution centers or warehouses are strategically placed within the city from where reaching out to multiple delivery locations within an area is possible with the most optimal travel distance and time.
+On the other hand, in a hub and spoke system, distribution centers or warehouses are strategically placed within the city from where reaching out to multiple delivery locations within an area is possible with the most optimal travel distance and time.

-The hub and spoke model allows greater flexibility and offers a more efficient connection system, consolidating the efforts of hundreds of drivers, and delivery executives to one dedicated center, making it the most popular delivery network system among modern supply chain enterprises.
+The hub and spoke model allows greater flexibility and offers a more efficient connection system, consolidating the efforts of hundreds of drivers, and delivery executives to one dedicated center, making it a popular delivery network system among modern supply chain enterprises.

 Advantages of the Hub and Spoke Distribution Model